teodoravadani/teodoravadani/README.md

 - 👋 Hi, I’m @teodoravadani

-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently working on TopCalls
-- 👀 I’m interested in ...
-Python, GO, HTML, CSS, JS
+- 👀 I’m interested in JS, Python, GO, HTML, CSS,
 - 👯 I’m looking to collaborate on anything
 - 📫 You can reach me at: avadaniteodor@gmail.com
 - 😄 Pronouns: Teo